arcology-network/.github/deployment/aio-docker.md

 ## 1. Start the Testnet

 Using the AIO docker container image is the easiest way to set up a fully functional testnet locally.
-Once the testnet is running you can start interact with it through standard [Ethereum jason RPC API.](https://github.com/ethereum/execution-apis)
+Once the testnet is running you can start interacting with it through standard [Ethereum jason RPC API.](https://github.com/ethereum/execution-apis)

 ![alt text](./img/testnet-container.svg)